DecLearn/declearn/examples/quickrun/readme.md

 The quickrun mode expects a `config` path as an argument.
 This can be the path to :

 * A folder, expected to be structured a certain way
-* A TOML file, where the location of every other object is mentionned
+* A TOML file, where the location of other object is mentionned

 In both cases, the default is to check the folder provided, or the TOML parent folder, is structured as follows: